NBility-Model/NBility-business-capabilities-Archi-English/README.md

 Please read [CONTRIBUTING.md] for details on the process for submitting pull requests to us.

 # Contact
-Please read [SUPPORT.md] for how to connect and get into contact with the NBility-business-capabilities model project
+Please read [SUPPORT.md] for how to connect and get into contact with the NBility-business-capabilities model project.